Corinna Del Bianco

 Florence | Milan

-PhD in Architectural, Urban and Interior Design, with a research on forms of living in Pemba in Mozambique (Dwellings and Settlements in Pemba, a typo-morphological field study in a changing urban environment)at the Politecnico di Milano, where, she teaches Urban Design for Development.
+PhD in Architectural, Urban and Interior Design, with a research on forms of living in Pemba in Mozambique (Dwellings and Settlements in Pemba, a typo-morphological field study in a changing urban environment)at the Politecnico di Milano, where, she is adjunct professor of the Urban Design master course.
 Since 2014 she is assistant visiting professor at the Josai International University of Tokyo and in 2016 she was invited to hold workshops and speeches by the University of Science and Technology (Wroclaw, Poland), the Lublin University of Technology (Lublin, Poland), the Azerbaijan University of Architecture and Construction (Baku, Azerbaijan), the Toyo University (Tokyo, Japan), the Tohoku University of Art and Design (Yamagata, Japan), the International Union of Architects (Baku 2019 Forum).

 She is board member of the Fondazione Romualdo Del Bianco, and since 2015, has directed the activities of the International Institute Life Beyond Tourism for the development of territories through travel for intercultural dialogue.
 Here she develops research and educational activities creating encounters on the topics of the Life Beyond Tourism Model and Movement.